TravisWheelerLab/nail/README.md

 1. `nail`: this is the command line tool
 2. `libnail`: this is a Rust library that contains the implementation of nail's sparse alignment algorithms

+### Example input files

+A few example input files may be found under the `fixtures/` directory at the root of this repository.

+    $ ls fixtures/
+    query.fa  target.fa  query.hmm

 ## Dependencies

 The `nail search` pipeline uses the `mmseqs search` tool as an alignment prefilter.